iFood

 Closing thoughts

-iFood, for sure, was a pivotal moment in my career.
-Being a solo designer in a moment so demanding like that put me to the test multiple times, but I'm glad the team cared enough and we went through it all together.
-We learned how to work together through a bunch of trial and error and therefore strongly supported the Logistics unit growth, especially given that iFood had just received its biggest round of funding, which had a significant portion directed to us.
+iFood was a pivotal moment in my career.
+Being a solo designer in a moment so demanding like that put me to the test multiple times, but I'm glad the team went through it all together.
+We learned how to work together through a bunch of trial and error and, ultimately, strongly supported the Logistics unit growth, especially given that iFood had just received its biggest round of funding, which had a significant portion of it directed to us.

 Screenshot of what Google Play looked like.